-As Crystal Palace make the short journey to east London this Saturday to play West Ham United, memories of one match from 2004 - a distant past given Palace's packed history since - will stand out strongly and proudly in the minds of south Londoners.
+15 years ago to the day, Crystal Palace launched themselves into the Premier League and memories of one match from 2004 - a distant past given Palace's packed history since - will stand out strongly and proudly in the minds of south Londoners.

-But it will be one man in particular who stands most prominently among any nostalgic recollections: Neil Shipperley.
+But it will be one man in particular who appears most prominently among any nostalgic recollections: Neil Shipperley.

-When Palace earned promotion to the Premier League in the 2003/2004 season, it was following a play-off final win over Saturday's opposition, West Ham.
+When Palace earned promotion to the Premier League in the 2003/2004 season, it was following a play-off final win over West Ham United.
 Shipperley captained the side that day and scored the match's solitary, promotion-winning goal.

 And perhaps for him more than anyone, it was a day to remember.
-"To score the only goal and to be captain is probably my proudest moment in football," he said.
+"To score the only goal and to be captain is probably my proudest moment in football," he said when speaking with cpfc.co.uk last year.
 "If you wrote a storyline, that’s what you’d want: to score the winner and to captain your side."

-Palace played the game at the Millennium Stadium, as Wembley was still unfinished.
+Palace played the game at the Millennium Stadium, as the new Wembley build was still incomplete.
 When referee Graham Poll blew his whistle for full-time, the celebrations under the strong Welsh sun were vibrant and the image of a jubilant Iain Dowie throwing both hands into the air has become something of a symbol for how the side and its fans felt having languished in the country's second tier for six seasons.

 "After, I didn’t go to bed!" he exclaimed.
 "I was supposed to do a live interview for the BBC but they phoned my hotel room and I wasn’t even there!
 We partied quite hard.
 When we went to Cardiff, we were always going to have a night out and a celebration.
 And we certainly did, well, I certainly did!
 We celebrated hard."